- Commencement Week Schedule

-Rain Plan: Should the weather be inclement, Commencement exercises will be moved to the Robert A. Bristol '31 Field House at the Caird Center for Sports and Recreation.
-WGVA (1240 AM and 96.1 FM), WEOS (89.7 and 90.3 FM) and WHWS 105.7 FM will make continuous announcements Sunday morning beginning at 7 a.m.
-You may also call (315) 781- 3150 or check the Daily Update for the most current information regarding location.
+Rain Plan: WGVA (1240 AM and 96.1 FM), WEOS (89.5 and 90.3 FM) and WHWS 105.7 FM will make continuous announcements Sunday morning beginning at 7 a.m.
+You may also call (315) 781- 3150 and ask for the most current information regarding location or check the HWS Update for the most current information regarding location.
 Special parking and shuttle services will be made available should the rain plan be implemented.

-Rooms are available for families in residence halls on Friday, Saturday, and Sunday nights.
+Rooms are available for families in residence halls on Friday, Saturday, and Sunday nights for $100 per room per night.
 These dormitory rooms have two twin beds with shared bathrooms and limited amenities.

-Yes, linens are included in the cost, yet you may want to bring extra pillows and/or larger towels.
+Yes, the rooms are equipped with the basics: two twin beds, sheets, a blanket, a pillow, small towels.
+You may want to bring extra pillows and/or larger towels.

 Yes, there are parking sites available and there will be transportation provided from the parking lot to seating if needed.
 If you have any special needs that may require accommodation in order to ensure full participation in Commencement Weekend, please contact the Parents Office at (315) 781-3700.